listfold/mousetail/docs/api/index.rst

 API Reference
 =============

-This section contains the complete API reference for AnkiMCP.
+This section contains the complete API reference for Mousetail.

 .. toctree::
    :maxdepth: 2